“Bro, X REIT has a yield of 8%. Can invest or not?”

 Distribution Yield = (DPU/Unit Price) * 100%

-I prefer REITs to have distribution yields of more than 5% to commensurate for the risk I’m taking on.
+I prefer REITs to have distribution yields of more than 5% to be commensurate with the risk I’m taking on.

 You will also notice that distribution yield is the last factor I look at.